A conjecture on the Crazy Knight's Tour Problem: Main results for cyclically diagonal arrays

-In this section we use Theorems \ref{thm:main_eqv} and \ref{thm:eqv_array} to construct new solutions to the Crazy Knight's Tour Problem for cyclically diagonal arrays.
-In what follows, in order to simplify the notation and to be coherent with the previous sections, let $A$ be a cyclically $k$-diagonal array of size $n$ and set $g = \gcd(n,k-1)$.
+In this section we use Propositions \ref{thm:main_eqv} and \ref{thm:eqv_array} to construct new solutions to the Crazy Knight's Tour Problem for cyclically diagonal square arrays.
+Since a solution to $P(A)$ for a cyclically $k$-diagonal array $A$ of order $n$ with $g = \gcd(n,k-1)=1$ has been established in \cite{CDP}, in this section we implicitly assume that $g\ \geq 3$.

-\begin{prop} If $\gcd(g+1,k-1)=2$, then there exists a solution to $P(A)$. \end{prop} \begin{proof} Choose $E\subset [1,n]$ such that $|E| = g+1$ and Conditions (\ref{eq:cond1}) and (\ref{eq:cond2}) are satisfied (note that this can always be done).
-Following the notation of Theorem \ref{thm:main_eqv}, we have $h = k-2-g$ and $f =g-1$.
-From Theorem \ref{thm:main_eqv} and Lemma \ref{lemma:equiv1}, we know that $E$ solves the Crazy Knight's Tour Problem if and only if a bishop's move function solves $T(D^*)$, where $D^*$ is a $HA^{sw}(h,h+g;1,h)$.
+\begin{thm} Let $A$ be a cyclically $k$-diagonal array of size $n$ and set $g = \gcd(n,k-1)$.
+If $\gcd(g+1,k-1)=2$, then there exists a solution to $P(A)$. \end{thm} \begin{proof} Choose $E\subset [1,n]$ such that $|E| = g+1$ and Conditions (\ref{eq:cond1}) and (\ref{eq:cond2}) are satisfied (note that this can always be done).
+Following the notation of Proposition \ref{thm:main_eqv}, we have $h = k-2-g$ and $f =g-1$.
+We may assume that $k\geq 9$, since for $k \in\{3,5,7\}$ the solution is already known from \cite{CDP}, hence $h \geq 3$.
+From Proposition \ref{thm:main_eqv} and Lemma \ref{lemma:equiv1}, we know that $E$ solves the Crazy Knight's Tour Problem if and only if a bishop is a solution to $T(G^*)$, where $G^*$ is an $A^{L}(h,h+g;1,h)$.